Apr 2, 2013, 12:34 AM EDT

 “I’m guessing tomorrow, but I’m not really sure,” the USC commit said.

-It’s unsure what connections Enfield has to California and the rest of the west coast, but he’s off to a good start with the support of the Class of 2013.
+It’s uncertain what connections Enfield has to California and the rest of the west coast, but he’s off to a good start with the support of the Class of 2013.

 The Trojans finished 14-18 (9-9 Pac-12) during the 2012-2013 season.